xc-jp/purescript-protobuf/README.md

 [nix-shell]$
 ```

-If you don't want to use Nix, then install the Purescript toolchain and `protoc`,
+If you don't want to use Nix, then install the PureScript toolchain and `protoc`,
 and add the executable script
 [`bin/protoc-gen-purescript`](bin/protoc-gen-purescript)
 to your `PATH`.